brannm/academic-kickstart/content/home/photography.md

 weight = 145  # Order that this section will appear.

 title = "Photography"
-subtitle = "To inquire about hiring for photography services, please email teddy.goetz@columbia.edu"
+subtitle = "To inquire about hiring for photography services, please [email](teddy.goetz@columbia.edu)"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.